mkoeppe/sage-coup-2024-10/README.md

 The Sage CoCC plainly denies community members' fundamental right to call out abuse and other misconduct, by abusing and weaponizing the CoC guideline "Be friendly."

+By denying that abuse is happening (or insisting that "only verbal abuse" but not "abuse-abuse" is happening, or similar minimizations), the Sage CoCC is defaming victims of abuse as "participants in a hostile conflict".

 ## Sage Code of Conduct Committee's denunciation of maintainer actions and of leadership as "misconduct"